-We work to tackle the causes and impacts of poverty here in East London, and further afield.
+We work alongside people facing poverty and injustice to build a fairer and happier East London.
 Based in the East End since 1884, we offer high quality, timely services, informed and shaped by the experiences of the people we work with.

 Our advice services, youth and older people’s projects and financial inclusion work are all geared towards supporting members of our community, not only in times of crisis but on a longer term basis by providing them with the skills and support they need to open up access to opportunities.